jacques/diamondcash-public-api-docs/source/includes/_wallets.md

 # Wallets

-Plutus Wallets (accounts) provide a virtual account for depositing of money into one of the Plutus deposit accounts.
+Diamond Cash Wallets (accounts) provide a virtual account for depositing of money into one of the Symelation deposit accounts.

-The Plutus system uses the following references for allocating money which has been deposited into a users wallet:
+The Symelation system uses the following references for allocating money which has been deposited into a users wallet:

 Reference|Description
 ----------|----------